 7.15 - You must not (unless authorised by us in writing in advance) conduct a charitable collection.

-7.16 - The Company will not be liable for any loss, theft or damage to any person who enters the Venue, or their personal belongings or property or any vehicle or its contents in any car park, however caused, save for any death or personal injury as a result of our negligence or other breach or statutory duty, or other type of liability which cannot by law be excluded or limited.
+7.16 - The Company will not be liable for any loss, theft or damage to any person who enters the Venue, or their personal belongings or property, boat or its contents in any mooring, or vehicle and its contents on the festival site or using any car park, however caused, save for any death or personal injury as a result of our negligence or other breach or statutory duty, or other type of liability which cannot by law be excluded or limited.

 7.17 - You enter the Venue at your own risk.